Shoreline Master Program

 - Areas have severe restrictions on the intensities and types of uses permitted to maintain the integrity of the ecological functions and ecosystem-wide processes of the shoreline environment

 The Shoreline Management Act requires that a comprehensively updated Shoreline Master Program be periodically reviewed every eight years.
 The schedule to complete these reviews is established for every community in RCW 90.58.080(4).
-Redmond is included in the first round of periodic reviews, which must be completed on or before June 30, 2019.
-This review ensures the SMP stays current with changes in laws and rules, remains consistent with other Redmond plans and regulations, and is responsive to changed circumstances, new information, and improved data.
+Redmond completed its periodic review update in May 2019.
+This ensures the SMP stays current with changes in laws and rules, remains consistent with other Redmond plans and regulations, and is responsive to changed circumstances, new information, and improved data.

 If you’re proposing to develop in these areas, be sure to check first with the City to determine if a Shoreline Exemption or Shoreline Substantial Development Permit will be required.
 Building docks or performing routine maintenance and repair on docks require permits.
 City staff is available to help navigate the permit process and assist with any questions you might have.